26 July 2018

 Nicholas King, Department of the Social Studies of Medicine, McGill University

-Nicola Lacetera, Department of Economics, University of Toronto
+Nicola Lacetera, Department of Management, University of Toronto Mississauga

-Chris MacDonald, Ted Rogers School of Business, Ryerson University
+Chris MacDonald, Ted Rogers School of Management, Ryerson University

 Vida Panitch, Department of Philosophy, Carleton University